wp-plugins/visitor-maps/readme.txt

 == Changelog ==

-- Improvement: javascript is only loaded on pages when it is conditionally needed.
+- Improvement: javascript is loaded in footer.

 = 1.5.6.1 =
 - (04 Feb 2010) - Dashboard widget is now also controlled by the setting "Users who can view the dashboard pages:".